 Small gifts (under 30 books in size) may be accepted on behalf of the Library by the appropriate librarian or staff member.
 Gifts which are larger than 30 items must be reviewed by the Chair of Collection Development and Management along with the appropriate subject librarian before a decision to accept the gift, either partially or in whole, is made.

 Gifts are accepted without special terms regarding their retention, processing, and disposition.
 The acceptance of a gift does not guarantee that it will be added to the collection.
 Gifts not retained by the Library may be given to academic departments, other libraries, thrift book companies, state agencies, sold at book sales, or recycled.
 In rare cases, restrictions requested by donors will be considered, especially for unique materials.
 Unsolicited, unordered materials sent with invoices are treated as gifts.

-All gifts are acknowledged by the Administrative Office.
-The Acquisitions Unit will sort and prepare gifts to be evaluated by the appropriate staff member, librarian, or subject liaison.
+All gifts are acknowledged by Collection Development and Management.
+Collection Development and Management will sort and prepare gifts to be evaluated by the appropriate staff member or librarian.
 At that point it will be processed to be cataloged, shipped to another organization, or recycled.
 If it is retained, a brief record is added into the catalog and is moved to the appropriate cataloging queue.
 After it is cataloged and physically processed, it is sent to the Circulation Department for shelving.
 In general, gift books will be a lower priority than the other collection development and cataloging activities of the Collection Management Department.